 Have you given power that is durable?

-One of the more important elements of your Florida estate plan is the power of attorney documents
+One of the more important elements of your Florida estate plan is the power of attorney documents.
+You must create a powers of attorney before incapacitation occurs.

 You want your estate plan to be comprehensive and to deal with as many potential eventualities as is reasonably possible.
-A will or other legal instruments that will transfer your assets and property to your heirs or other beneficiaries is necessary, because no matter how long a life, we all recognize the inevitability of death.
+A will or other legal instruments that will transfer your assets and property to your heirs or other beneficiaries is necessary because no matter how long a life is, we all recognize the inevitability of death.

 What about incapacity?